raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 ### javascript allongé, the six edition

-If you enjoyed this essay, you'll ❤️ [JavaScript Allongé, the Six Edition](http://leanpub.com/javascriptallongesix/c/state-machines).
-It's 100% free to read online, and for a limited time, if you use [this coupon](http://leanpub.com/javascriptallongesix/c/state-machines), you can buy it for $10 off.
-That's a whopping 37% savings!
+If you enjoyed this essay, you'll ❤️ [JavaScript Allongé, the Six Edition](http://leanpub.com/javascriptallongesix).
+It's 100% free to read online!

 ---